ggldnl/Path-Planning-Visualizer/README.md

 ![Preview](media/preview.gif)

-This project provides a platform to visualize the flow of path planning algorithms in dynamic environments that is simple, easily deployable and intuitive.
+This project provides a simple and easily deployable platform to visualize the flow of path planning algorithms in dynamic environments.

 ## Project history and current state